-Note: this feature is reserved for Premium users
+Note: this feature is reserved for Teams and Enterprise users)

 Most of these event parameters are triggered as soon as a user visits your Linkfire link.
 Exceptions are explained below, along with explanations for each separate parameter.